wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

 Here is reference information for those new to Salesforce to understand how the company structures its offerings.

-Technically, many of Salesforce's "cloud" and feature offerings share use of the same salesforce.com and force.com DNS domain names.

 <a name="WhySalesforce"></a>

 ## Why Salesforce? #

+Salesforce marketing calls itself the "Intelligent Customer Success Platform".

+Customer success is one of the core values, which also include trust, innovation, and equality.

-   * Being on the cloud, all data in one place to do work, enabling teamwork globally
+   * Being on the cloud, all data is in one connected platform to do work, enabling teamwork globally, anytime.
    * Highly scalable without effort
    <br /><br />
 Companies that implement Salesforce CRM see improvement in sales of 30%+ because Salesforce